 The archeological site

 The archeological site around and underneath the pyramid is usually accessed from an entrance on San Andrés through a 400m-long series of tunnels dug by archeologists.
-Unfortunately the tunnels were closed at last check for structural repairs and reinforcement, and it was not clear when they would reopen, but the rest of the site, and the museum (across San Andrés on 8 Nte, with a few artefacts and a model of the pyramid) were in the meantime free to enter from a temporary entrance on the east side.
 Though undoubtedly fascinating, the ruins are a good deal less impressive than some of the more famed sites around the Valley of México.
-The ring of superimposed structures around the Patio de los Altares are certainly worth a look and there are some fine murals, but these can be better appreciated in the site museum where replicas are kept.
+The ring of superimposed structures around the Patio de los Altares is certainly worth a look and there are some fine murals, but these can be better appreciated in the site museum where replicas are kept.